 Component 1: Principles of Design and Technology.
-Written exam, externally assessed • 2 hours 30 minutes • 50% of qualification 120 marks.
-The paper includes calculations, short open and open response questions, as well as extended-writing questions focused on: • Analysis and evaluation of design decisions and outcomes, against a technical principle, for prototypes made by others • Analysis and evaluation of wider issues in design technology, including social, moral, ethical and environmental impacts. • Students must answer all questions. • Students must have calculators and rulers in the examination.
-Content is Topics 1 - 12 Component 2: Independent Design and Make Project. • Non-examined assessment, internally assessed and externally moderated
+Written exam, externally assessed • 2 hours 30 minutes • 50% of gualification • 120 marks.
+The paper includes calculations, short open and open response questions, as well as extended-writing questions. focused on: • Analysis and evaluation of design decisions and outcomes, against a technical principle, for prototypes made by others • Analysis and evaluation of wider issues in design technology, including social, moral, ethical and environmental impacts. • Students must answer all questions. • Students must have calculators and rulers in the examination.
+Content is Topics 1 - 12

-Component 2: Independent Design and Make Project. • Non-examin • 50% of qualification • 120 marks.
+Component 2: Independent Design and Make Project. • Non-examined assessment, internally assessed and externally moderated • 50% of qualification • 120 marks.